mattpap/masters-thesis/sphinx/src/groebner.rst

 Suppose we are in possession of American coins: pennies, nickels, dimes and quarters.
 We would like to compose a certain quantity out of those coins, say 117, such that the *number* of coins used is *minimal*.
-Lets forget about the minimality criteria for a moment.
+Lets forget about the minimality criterion for a moment.
 In this scenario it is not a big problem to compose the requested value.
 We can simply take 117 pennies and we are done, as long as we have so many of them.
 Alternatively we can take 10 dimes, 3 nickels and 2 pennies, or 2 quarters, 3 dimes, 5 nickels and 12 pennies, etc. There are quite a few combinations that can be generated to get the